alex-connolly/guardian/README.md

 0xcdcd77c000000000000000000000000000000000000000000000000000000000000000450000000000000000000000000000000000000000000000000000000000000001

-The same call in FireVM may be expressed as (in hexadeciaml):
+The same call in FireVM may be expressed as (in hexadecimal), as 01cdcd77c001450101:

 01        | size of size bytes
 cdcd77c0  | function signature